Temiwaji/Outreachy-Internship/Aghanistan/Data Quality for Analysis of Afghanistan.md

 This project focuses on conducting geospatial analysis to gain insights into the geographic context of Afghanistan's land sector data.
 However, several data quality issues have been identified that impact the accuracy and completeness of the analysis.

 ### Issues
-1. The geometry column contains a significant number of invalid geometries for Afghanistan, hindering the successful creation of maps for the protected areas dataset.
+1. The geometry column contains invalid geometries for Afghanistan, hindering the successful creation of maps for the protected areas dataset.
 These issues may stem from data entry errors, inconsistencies in spatial representations, or other data quality problems.
 2. The JSON files within the land cover dataset lack information specific to Afghanistan, making it impossible to generate relevant maps for the country's land cover.

 ### Recommendation